Photon ring autocorrelations from gravitational fluctuations around a black hole: Imprints of gravitational fluctuations on black hole images

 By making use of Hamilton-Jacobi method for solving the geodesic equations, the solutions can be obtained in the form of

-where $E$, $\lambda$, and $\kappa$ are the integrating constants from the geodesic equations, and physically represent the energy of light at spatial infinity, angular momentum per energy along $z$-axis, and total angular momentum per energy, respectively.
+where $E$, $\lambda$ and $\kappa$ are the constants of integration from the geodesic equations.
+It can represent the energy of light at spatial infinity, angular momentum per energy along $z$-axis, and square of total angular momentum per energy, respectively.